rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 .. image:: create_app_5.png

-The following is an example Rackspace .yml attribute mapping policy policy you can use when you configure your Identity Provider with Rackspace.
+The following is an example Rackspace .yml attribute mapping policy you can use when you configure your identity provider with Rackspace.
 This assumes you have a group named "rackspace-billing" with users you want to access rackspace billing services using the 'billing:admin' rackspace role.

 Notes: